huynhtan97/FaceNetProj/README.md

 ### To run:
-* Depending on which python ver. you have:
-`~/FaceNetProj/src/$ python3 facenet.py OR objectDetectionTest.py`
+* Python version used for demoing was Python v3.6.7 `~/FaceNetProj/src/$ python3 objectDetectionTest.py`
+* Press 'c' to capture image
+* Press 'q' to quit program